 BT Superfast Fibre Plus – 67Mbps

 BT vs Sky Broadband: Which is cheaper?

-While BT might be the better provider for broadband speeds, it comes at a more significant price.
+While BT might be the better broadband provider for speed, it comes at a more significant price.
 Both Sky and BT offer 18-month contracts that have introductory rates, and then increase after a certain threshold.
 However, BT’s contracts are always more expensive.

 Sky’s cheapest Broadband Unlimited package starts at £20 per month, going up to £30, whereas BT’s comparable Standard Broadband service starts at £24.99 and rises to £45.49 per month.
 Furthermore, Sky’s premium Fibre Max deal starts at £30pm and increases to £43.99, which pales when compared to BT Superfast Fibre Plus, beginning at £54.99 and increasing to £58.99pm.

 BT TV vs Sky TV: Which is better?

 Perhaps unsurprisingly, Sky TV offers users the widest range of television entertainment.
 They recently changed their package structuring, doing away with the Family, Box Set and Variety Bundles.
 Instead, their basic package is Sky Entertainment, which includes Sky Atlantic (home to Westworld and Game of Thrones), Sky One, Sky Living, Discovery Channel, National Geographic, Sky News, Comedy Central and much more.